dvbern/cdi-persistence/README.md

-# dvbern-lib-cdi-persistence-api
+# cdi-persistence

 This library provides an abstraction of the entity manager and can be used to make instances managed and persistent.

 ## Getting Started

-These instructions will get you an overview on how to implement and use the dvbern-lib-cdi-persistence-api library.
+These instructions will get you an overview on how to implement and use the cdi-persistence library.
 See further down for installing or deployment notes.

 ### Usage